alissatroiano/MS-1/README.md

 * The website provides information about the studio and its' procedures.

-User stories were created by the [developer](https://www.github.com/alissatroiano) during the planning phase of this project and were used to help guide the wire framing process:
+Customer Reviews were created by the [developer](https://www.github.com/alissatroiano) during the planning phase of this project and were used to help guide the wireframing process:

-> As a user, I want a fixed navbar so I can navigate the page easily.
+> As a potential studio member, I want the ‘About’ section to provide meaningful information so I can decide if it's the right place for me to sign up.
 >>
-> As a user, I want to fill out the 'Contact Form' in less than 3 clicks.
+> As a prospective Infinity member, I want to be able to contact the studio directly so I can inquire about new memberships.
 >>
-> As a user, I can navigate back to the top of the page easily, so I don't have to spend time scrolling up.
+>> As a potential Infinity member, I want to be able to view the website from my mobile device so I can check it out whenever and wherever is most convenient for me.
 >>
+> As an Infinity member, I can view the class schedule so I can plan my yoga & meditation routine accordingly.
+>>
-> As a user, I want the ‘About’ section to provide meaningful information.
+> As a studio member, I can read about all of Infinity's classes so I can decide if I want to try something new.
+>>
+> As an Infinity member, I can view the studio's contact information so I can inquire about my membership or any other issues.

 In order to determine what features were the most important and most viable, the following Strategy Plane activity was completed during the planning phase of this project.